drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_creating_services/4_resource_http_method_level/2_running_before_resources.md

 Specifically, it will show you how you can check a user's role to see if they can view or upload files.
-Users with the `admin` role will be able to upload files.
-Users with the `user` role will not be able to upload files.
+Users with the `admin` role will be able to upload files, users with the `user` role will not be able to upload files, and users with any role will be able to view files.

 Since this tutorial goes over a resource HTTP method level service for `POST` requests, you will not use the `services` config when creating your server.